Correlations in Circular Quantum Cascades: Discussion and Conclusions

 From our side, rather than indulging into such designs, we wish to conclude with the reiterated observation that the current theory of circular cascades, as well as, incidentally, those describing other types of cascades, rely on correlating transitions, as opposed to correlating detected photons.
-We believe that much physics and further engineering await to be revealed by applying the sensor formalism~\cite{delvalle12a} to photon cascades---circular or traditional---with the effect of removing undesirable artifacts such as discontinuities in the correlation functions, taking more seriously photon indistinguishability as well as interferences, and, not least, providing a complete leapfrog (off-peak) picture of the transitions~\cite{sanchezmunoz15a}, also placing the observation at the heart of the process, thereby showing that quantum jumps and quantum cascades are two faces of the same coin.
-We hope to provide such a complete description soon.
+The seminal cascade from resonance fluorescence~\cite{aspect80a} has already been upgraded along those lines~\cite{zubizarretacasalengua23a} and unraveled a plethora of unsuspected features.
+We believe that much physics and further engineering await to be revealed by similarly applying the sensor formalism~\cite{delvalle12a} to the general problem of photon cascades---circular or traditional---with the effect of removing undesirable artifacts such as discontinuities in the correlation functions, taking more seriously photon indistinguishability as well as interferences, and, not least, providing a complete leapfrog (off-peak) picture of the transitions~\cite{sanchezmunoz15a}.
+By placing the observation at the heart of the process~\cite{zubizarretacasalengua24b}, one could show that quantum jumps and quantum cascades are two faces of the same coin.
+Thanks to their generality and rich features, both conceptually (time liquids) and phenomenologically (programmable multiphoton sources), circular quantum cascades should provide a particularly fruitful theoretical playground in such endeavors.